Minix 3: History

 Minix 3 was publicly announced on 24 October 2005 by Andrew Tanenbaum during his keynote speech on top of the Association for Computing Machinery (ACM) Symposium Operating Systems Principles conference.
-Although it still serves as an example for the new edition of Tanenbaum and Woodhull's textbook, it is comprehensively redesigned to be "usable as a serious system on resource-limited and embedded computers and for applications requiring high reliability."
+Although it still serves as an example for the third edition of Tanenbaum and Woodhull's textbook (2006), it is comprehensively redesigned to be "usable as a serious system on resource-limited and embedded computers and for applications requiring high reliability."

-Initially released under the same BSD-3-Clause license that Minix was licensed under since 2000.
-In late 2005, the copyright owner was changed and a fourth clause was added.
+Initially released under the same BSD-3-Clause license that Minix was licensed under since 2000, in late 2005, the copyright owner was changed and a fourth clause was added.

 Reliability policies

 One of the main goals of Minix 3 is reliability.
-Below, some of the more important principles that enhance its reliability are discussed.
+Below are some of the more important principles that enhance its reliability.

 Reduce kernel size

 Monolithic operating systems such as Linux and FreeBSD and hybrids like Windows have millions of lines of kernel code.
 In contrast, Minix 3 has about 6,000 lines of executable kernel code, which can make problems easier to find in the code.